neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/guidelines.md

 ## Application template

-In our [GSoC repository](https://github.com/neuroinformatics-unit/gsoc) you will find our application template - please use it to structure your proposal.
+Please use our [application template](2026/application_template) to structure your proposal.
+Applications not following this template will not be considered.

 ## References